2023 ATARC Zero Trust Summit

 Each agency’s journey and solution will be unique.
 With such a vast array of challenges and options, how can agencies get started?
 This session will discuss the specific challenges Federal agencies have run into and how they’ve been able to support their zero trust goals as we start off 2023!

-Dr. Mark Stanely
+Dr. Mark Stanley

 Enterprise Cybersecurity Architect, National Aeronautics and Space Administration